jpsca/jinjax/docs/index.md

 ### Simple

 JinjaX components are simple Jinja templates.
-You use them as if they were HTML tags without having to import them: easy to use and easy to read.
+You use them as if they were HTML tags without needing to import them: they're easy to use and easy to read.

 ### Encapsulated